-While touring in Gaya the most attractive destination is Vishnupad Mandir Gaya.
-This temple is the one of most attractive parts of Bihar.
+Vishnupad Mandir is the one of most attractive temples in Bihar.
 Large number of devotees come here everyday to offer prayer and seek blessings.
-Vishnupad Mandir Gaya is located in Gaya which is 100 km away from Patna, the capital of Bihar.
+Vishnupad Mandir is located in Gaya which is 100 km away from Patna, the capital of Bihar.

-Vishnupad Mandir Gaya is located on the bank of river Falgu River and has footprint of Vishnu incised into a block of basalt.
+Vishnupad Mandir is located on the banks of Falgu River and has footprint of Vishnu incised into a block of basalt.
 People believe that Lord Vishnu killed Gayasur by placing his foot on Gayasur’s chest.

 Vishnupad Mandir History